Home » WordPress Tutorials » Basics » How to Uninstall a Plugin in WordPress

 4. Click the Deactivate button next to the plugin that you would wish to disable.

-5. how to uninstall a plugin in wordpress 1
+how to uninstall a plugin in wordpress 1

-6. Once the request has been submitted, please allow WordPress some time to process it.
+1. Once the request has been submitted, please allow WordPress some time to process it.

-7. how to uninstall a plugin in wordpress 2
+how to uninstall a plugin in wordpress 2

-8. Once the plugin is Deactivated click on the Delete button to uninstall it.
+1. Once the plugin is Deactivated click on the Delete button to uninstall it.

-If the uninstall process is successful, you will get a Plugin was successfully deleted response from the server.
+If the uninstall process is successful, you will get a Plugin that was successfully deleted response from the server.

 Uninstall a plugin through FTP

-Another way to remove a WordPress plugin is with the use of an FTP client program our through our built-in File Manager.
+Another way to remove a WordPress plugin is with the use of an FTP client program through our built-in File Manager.
 If you prefer to use your FTP program, please see our complete guide on how to establish an FTP connection to the FTP server.

 After you establish a successful connection, navigate to the /wp-content/plugins directory on your server.
 Right-click on the plugin that you would like to be disabled and press Delete.